 4. Dog Walking

-Dog walking is the perfect part-time job for people looking to get outdoors in the company of one or more furry companions.
+Dog walking is the perfect part-time job for people looking to get outdoors with a furry companion.

-Wherever you live, chances are there are dogs that need walking, so this is your opportunity to get out and about in your local community.
-And as a Dog Walker, you can also choose the hours that suit you.
+Wherever you live, there’ll be dogs that need walking, so this is your opportunity to get out and about in your local community.
+And, as a dog walker, you can also choose hours that suit you.

-There are several ways you can go about dog walking.
-You might be able to build up a client base in your neighbourhood through word of mouth, advertising in your local vet’s office, or leaflet dropping.
+There are several ways you can go about finding dog walking work.
+You might be able to build up a client base in your neighbourhood through word of mouth, by advertising in your local vet’s office, or via leaflet dropping.

 Get more job ideas and inspiration...